 The Company works with filmmakers, studios, and artists end-to-end from content creation through content delivery.
-It provide IMAX film cameras to select IMAX and third-party productions and certifies a suite of high-end digital cameras to shoot in the IMAX format under its Filmed for IMAX program.
-In addition, the Company provides post-production - including its propriety MDR process - and quality control services for films that play in the IMAX network.
+The Company provides IMAX film cameras to select IMAX and third-party productions and certifies a suite of high-end digital cameras to shoot in the IMAX format under its Filmed for IMAX program.
+In addition, the Company provides post-production - including its proprietary DMR process - and quality control services for films that play in the IMAX network.